 Vitamin B12 contains a cobalt atom and so cobalt is considered an ‘essential’ mineral on that basis.
 Dietary exposure to B12 is not problematic for those with cobalt allergy, but if you require a vitamin B12 injection for medical reasons, you may experience a reaction.
 Speak to your doctors in this instance.

-Where a low-nickel diet may be indicated for those with nickel allergy, a low-cobalt diet is far less likely to be recommended, although sometimes is for dyshidrotic eczema.
+Where a low-nickel diet may be indicated for those with nickel allergy, a low-cobalt diet is far less likely to be recommended.
+That said, sometimes is for dyshidrotic eczema.
 This requires proper and rigorous medical support and should not be undertaken without guidance.
 There are tools, such as the Cobalt Companion, which users can turn to for support.

 Cobalt in Leather